-- Legal description of the subject property; - 2.
+- 1. Legal description of the subject property; - 2.
 Ownership and mailing address of all owners of the subject property; and - 3.
-All submittal materials required by the zoning officer for the conditional use review, which may include elevation drawings or photographs of existing and proposed buildings, site plans including landscaping, and other any materials that will help the City Council conduct a competent review and support their decision and required findings of fact including a project narrative that gives a general description of what the proposed use will entail, and specific responses on how it will impact each of the individual review criteria in section H (20.85.070H Review Criteria) as they apply to the project site.
+All submittal materials required by the zoning officer for the conditional use review, which may include elevation drawings or photographs of existing and proposed buildings, site plans including general site layout, building footprints and landscape areas-landscaping, and other materials that will help the City Council conduct a competent review and support their decision and required findings of fact.